Do you know your farmer?

 You know your doctor, lawyer, accountant, and even your hairdresser.
 You eat EVERY DAY---do you know your farmer?
-The best way to take control of what you eat is to know your farmer.
+One of the best ways to take control of what you eat is to know your farmer.
 Eating local keeps food "off the road" and less petroleum is consumed.
 CSA makes a whole lot of sense!
 Wouldn't you be more comfortable eating a meal if you knew where at least some of the food was coming from?

 If you join a CSA, you'll know your farmer.
 A CSA, (also known as Community Supported Agriculture) is a partnership where members subscribe to a farm to provide their vegetables for the season.
 The member knows where their food comes from and the farmer doesn't have to worry about marketing during the busy spring and summer months, just growing great veggies!